Helpmann Awards

-The Helpmann Awards are accolades for live entertainment and performing arts in Australia, presented by industry group Live Live Performance Australia (LPA) since 2001.
+The Helpmann Awards are accolades for live entertainment and performing arts in Australia, presented by industry group Live Performance Australia (LPA) since 2001.

 The annual awards recognise achievements in the disciplines of musical theatre, contemporary music, comedy, opera, classical music, theatre, dance and physical theatre.
 Over forty awards are given to productions, festivals and concerts, and for individuals for their work in performance, direction, choreography, lighting, sound, music, costume and scenic design.

 They are named in honour of ballet dancer, choreographer, director and actor Sir Robert Helpmann.

 The awards are the Australian equivalent of the United States' Tony Awards for Broadway theatre and the United Kingdom's Laurence Olivier Awards for West End theatre.

+The Helpmann Awards were last awarded in 2019.
+LPA cancelled the 2020 and 2021 awards due to the COVID-19 pandemic.
+No public statement has been made for subsequent years.

 History

 The Helpmann Awards were established in 2001 by the Australian Entertainment Industry Association (now known as Live Performance Australia (LPA)).
 They are named in honour of Australian actor, choreographer, dancer and theatre director, Sir Robert Helpmann.

 At the inaugural Helpmann Awards, twenty six accolades were handed out for achievements in performance, direction, choreography, lighting, sound, music, costume and scenic design and production, in the disciplines of musical theatre, contemporary music, comedy, opera, classical music, theatre, dance and physical theatre.
 Over the years the categories expanded and now include many more honours.